doronsever/generator-gulp-angular-subtask/README.md

   * --service-value: Set value for the value / constant service [value, constant]
   * --style-type : Generate a style file based on a type {scss, sass, less, styl} [style]
   * --html-type : Generate html or jade partial [partial]
+  * --skip-test : Generate a task without it spec file

 Please note that for the time been, gulp-angular does not support coffescript.
 I'm using my IDEA's file watcher to generate a corresponding js file.
 Also note that you can combine multiple options together.